0xsereel/starknet-cmtat/README.md

 Full-featured implementation with complete ERC20 functionality, compliance features, and engine integration.

 ### Light CMTAT
-Lightweight version with essential ERC20 and basic compliance features for minimal deployments.
-Useful for stablecoins.
+Core CMTAT framework implementation with all essential compliance features.
+Excludes optional features like rule engines, MetaTx, and forced transfers for simpler deployments.

 ### Debt CMTAT
 Specialized for debt securities with ISIN tracking, maturity dates, and interest rate management.